Rape investigation: Victim injuries

 A forensic medical examination is conducted head to toe to record all injuries from minor to severe for the purpose of recovering evidence to support the victim's assertion that a rape took place without consent.
 Swabbing for bodily fluid samples (saliva, semen, blood) reveals evidence that may identify or eliminate a suspect as well as the nature of the sexual activity that took place.

 Toxicology report

-Establishing the victim's levels of alcohol, prescription or recreational drugs by taking urine and blood samples can support an assertion that there was a lack of capacity to consent to sexual activity.
+Establishing the victim's levels of alcohol, prescription, recreational, or unknown drugs by taking urine and blood samples can support an assertion of lack of capacity to consent to sexual activity.

 Passage of time

-Where an alleged victim of rape comes forward days, weeks, months or even years after an alleged assault took place it is not always appropriate to conduct a physical forensic examination.
+Whether an alleged victim of rape comes forward days, weeks, months or even years after an alleged assault took place it is not always appropriate to conduct a physical forensic examination.
 Such a passing of time degrades any useful physical forensic evidence.
-Where allegations of rape or childhood sexual abuse are the subject of an investigation which relies on memory as the only evidence, a form of forensic interviewing may be used to assist with the investigation.
+Situations in which allegations of rape or childhood sexual abuse are the subject of an investigation relying on memory as the only evidence, a form of forensic interviewing may be used to assist with the investigation.